sasanktalluri/JDBC_Connectivity/README.md

 1. Ensure **PostgreSQL** is installed and running.
 2. Create the **Amigo_Wallet** database and the **status** table.
 3. Update database credentials in `Main.java` if needed.
 4. Build and run the project using Maven.

+Note: I used a statement interface instead of a prepared statement, which has the vulnerability of SQL injection.